Agent Contest 2011

 The winner of the contest was awarded with a voucher for 500 EUR worth in books, thankfully provided by Springer Verlag.

 - Jomi Hübner, Federal University of Santa Catarina,

 This competition is an attempt to stimulate research in the area of multi-agent system development and programming by

 - gathering test cases which require and enforce coordinated action

+that can serve as milestones for testing multi-agent programming languages, platforms and tools.
+We also expect that participating at the contest helps to debug existing systems and to identify their weak and strong aspects.
 The performance of a particular system will be determined in a series of games where the systems compete against each other.
 While winning the competition is not the main point, we hope it will shed light on the applicability of certain frameworks to particular domains.

 The participation in this contest consisted of these parts: